rekyuu/speedfuns/genocide.md

 ###Grinding

-In every relevant room in the game, entering a room causes a lower step count to the next encounter than going for a second encounter without exiting said room.
-As a result, it is faster to exit and reenter the room directly after each encounter.
-In areas where there are two rooms with encounters next to each other, it is often faster to alternate getting an encounter between two rooms to minimize the time spent in screen transitions.
+Unless otherwise noted, it is faster to exit and reenter the room directly after each encounter.
+In areas where there are two rooms with encounters next to each other, instead alternate which one you get the encounter in to minimize the time spent in screen transitions.

 It is always okay to spare or flee against common enemies, unless otherwise noted.
 It will not abort genocide, even if you are in the last encounter before "but nobody came."